icyphox/site/pages/reading.md

 subtitle: Tracking my reading.
 ---

+I generally read a lot of high-fantasy, as is evident from my Sanderson streaks.
+I'm trying to get into more non-fiction, "Hacker News" type of literature.

+I've obviously read a lot more than this, but I can't remember beyond 2020.

 | | | |
 | :--- | --- | ---: |
 | **2022** | | |